12 Corporate Social Responsibility and Stakeholder Management

 Media Attributions:

 Figure 12:1: Stay Grounded.
 (2021).
-Bristol Airport Greenwashbusters.
+Bristol Airport Greenwashbusters [Photograph].
 Licensed with CC BY 2.0.

 Figure 12:2: Hoopes, C. (2023).
 Stakeholders.
-Licensed with CC BY-NC-ND 4.0.
+Licensed with CC BY-NC-SA 4.0.

 Video 12.1: HBS Online.
 (2022, March 25).
 What is corporate social responsibility?
 [Video].
 YouTube. https://youtu.be/ZoKihFLCY0s

 Video 12.2: UCLA.
 (2021, April 13).
-What is sustainability.
-[Video].
+What is sustainability [Video].
 YouTube. https://youtu.be/zx04Kl8y4dE

 Vide 12.3: HBS Online.
 (2022, September 28).
 What is the triple bottom line?
 [Video].
 YouTube. https://youtu.be/1-Ct_53XKYY